 - Regular inspections of lighting mitigation measures will be undertaken by the Principal Contractor's construction management team, the EnvCoW and ecological specialists where required, to ensure effective implementation and report any non-compliances.
-If nonconformity with any control and mitigation measures is identified, it will be recorded and appropriate remedial action will be implemented. - ^{120.} The frequency and the location inspections will be determined by the EnvCoW and will be included in the Project Environmental Management Plan (included as Appendix 10) and the Construction Environmental Management Plan (prepared by Principal Contractor). - Any complaint regarding lighting of the construction works will be directed to the EnvCoW who will in turn notify EATL and MSDC or ESC as relevant.
-The EnvCoW will investigate the complaint and provide a response to EATL, the complainant and MSDC/ESC within 48 hours.
+If non-conformity with any control and mitigation measures is identified, it will be recorded and appropriate remedial action will be implemented. - The frequency and the location inspections will be determined by the EnvCoW and will be included in the Project Environmental Management Plan (included as Appendix 10) and the Construction Environmental Management Plan (prepared by Principal Contractor). - Any complaint regarding lighting of the construction works will be directed to the EnvCoW who will in turn notify ESC.
+The EnvCoW will investigate the complaint and provide a response to the complainant and ESC within 48 hours.
 Investigation will include checking that luminaires remain directional and suitable for the application.
-If the complaint is justified, a solution will be found to prevent reoccurrence, such as use of hoardings or other barriers to contain light spill.
+If the complaint is justified a solution will be found to prevent reoccurrence, such as use of hoardings or other barriers to contain light spill.
 This may include investigation of alternatives, such as the use of lower wattage lighting, or re-direction of lighting or re-positioning shielding.

-12. GROUND CONDITIONS
+11. GROUND CONDITIONS

-12.1.
+11.1.
 Land Shrinkage

-122. A complex pattern of ground conditions is present along the onshore cable route.
-At a simplistic level the surface deposits range from Alluvial, comprising soft clays, silt and sand to the south east of the route adjacent to the River Deben, to Glacial sand and gravel to the north and Glacial Till to the north west.

-- ^{123.} Cohesive soils (clays) are susceptible to shrinkage/swelling due to changes in moisture content, whereas granular soils (sands and gravels) are not.
+- A complex pattern of ground conditions is present along the onshore cable route.
+At a simplistic level the surface deposits range from Alluvial, comprising soft clays, silt and sand to the south east of the route adjacent to the River Deben, to Glacial sand and gravel to the north and Glacial Till to the north east. - Cohesive soils (clays) are susceptible to shrinkage/swelling due to changes in moisture content, whereas granular soils (sands and gravels) are not.
 The magnitude of shrinkage of cohesive soils will depend on the degree to which their moisture content is modified and their specific mineral composition.
 In general the more clay mineral present, the more shrinkable the clay. - By adopting appropriate construction methods that will facilitate continuity of land drainage at all times both during and after construction, the risk of affecting current drainage patterns and therefore shrinkage / swelling of soils, will be avoided.
 This will prevent significant change in soil moisture content developing.
 Such measures are to:

-Ensure that drainage patterns are only interrupted for the shortest possible duration construction; and Ensure complete and effective restoration of drains and ditches.

-- ^{125.} These methods are set out in Section 8.2 of the Surface and Foul Water Drainage Management Plan (SFWDMP) (EA3-LDC-CNS-REP-IBR-000006) (Appendix 1). - 126.
-Construction works will be completed in line with details provided in Chapter 5 Description of the Development of the ES.
-Note that as the ducts will already be in place, relevant works are only the jointing bays, duct proving works and any temporary water crossings.
-The mitigation measures set out in Sections 8 of the SFWDMP will ensure that there is minimal change to surface water flow or to any associated groundwater drainage patterns during and after construction. - ^{127.} Wherever possible, the jointing bays and duct proving locations will be backfilled with arisings, in the order they were originally present.
-This will ensure that there are no significant changes to the drainage pattern of the land once construction has been completed.
-Drainage ditches will be reinstated in line with this CoCP to ensure that there are minimal changes to the drainage regime once construction and reinstatement are complete. - ^{128.} Drainage systems put in place in working areas and CCSs will ensure that existing drainage patterns are only minimally affected.
+- Ensure that drainage patterns are only interrupted for the shortest possible duration construction; and - Ensure complete and effective restoration of drains and ditches. - 110.
+These methods are set out in Section 8.2 of the SFWDMP (Appendix 1). - Construction works will be completed in line with details provided in Chapter 5 Description of the Development of the ES.
+Note that as the ducts will already be in place, relevant works are only the jointing bay.
+There are no temporary water crossings.
+The mitigation measures set out in Sections 8.2 and 8.3 of the SFWDMP will ensure that there is minimal change to surface water flow or to any associated groundwater drainage patterns during and after construction. - Wherever possible, the jointing bay will be backfilled with arisings, in the order they were originally present.
+This will ensure that there are no significant changes to the drainage pattern of the land once construction has been completed. - Drainage systems put in place in working areas and the CCS will ensure that existing drainage patterns are only minimally affected.
 Separators will be provided where the drainage water may be impacted by oil contamination.

-12.2.
+11.2.
 Contaminated Land

-12.2.1.
+11.2.1.
 Introduction